 For example, colleges such as ICOM will also assess an applicants character, temperament and disposition as well as their academic qualifications before considering them for a place on their course.

-However, in general, to be considered for an accredited acupuncture course like ICOM’s, you should hold no less than 5 GCSEs (A – C), including one science subject and 2 A levels.
-If this is not the case, universities usually consider applications on an individual case basis and only admit students with a particular level of professional expertise and experience.
+However, in general admittance to most acupuncture training institutions that are offering a degree course is usually no less than 5 GCSEs (A – C), including one science subject and 2 A levels.
+In some instances, universities may consider applications on an individual case basis and only admit students with a particular level of professional expertise and experience.
 However, for those that wish to enter via the academic route, there is no requirement to have prior experience in healthcare.

 Training in Clinical Service